Headache: A Merck Manual of Patient Symptoms podcast

 |PrintOpen table in new window

 Daily preventive therapy is warranted when frequent migraines interfere with activity despite acute treatment.
-(See also the Evidence-Based Guidelines at the AAN web site.)
+Some experts consider onabotulinumtoxinA the drug of choice.

-For patients who use analgesics frequently, particularly those with medication overuse headache, preventive drugs (see Table 6: Drugs for Migraine and Cluster Headaches*) should be combined with a program for stopping overused analgesics.
+For patients who use analgesics frequently (eg, > 2 days/wk), particularly those with medication overuse headache, preventive drugs (see Table 6: Drugs for Migraine and Cluster Headaches*) should be combined with a program for stopping overused analgesics.
 Choice of drug can be guided by coexisting disorders, as for the following: